 The 2015 vintage was awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their June 2017 edition review of 'Everyday Wines' (under £25) (see blue link below).

 Innocent Bystander Pinot Gris 2015 - June 2017 Decanter review

 This winery changed hands in May 2016, with one family company, Brown Brothers, taking it off the hands of another, its founder, Phil Sexton.
 So associated is Innocent Bystander with the Yarra Valley that the new owners made the intelligent decision to build a new winery in Healesville, just across the parking lot from Giant Steps.
 They quickly signed contracts with all the grape growers that Phil used for Innocent Bystander, so that the style of the wines remains unchanged.
-This style of wines that are regional and varietal, reflecting the soil, climate and topography of the cool climate in the Yarra Valley has been the base upon which the reputation of Innocent Bystander has been built.
+This regional and varietal style, reflecting the soil, climate and topography of the cool climate in the Yarra Valley is the base upon which the reputation of Innocent Bystander has been built.

 The fruit was 100% hand picked and whole bunch pressed.
 70% of the fruit went into stainless steel for a long, cold fermentation to preserve freshness in the wine.
 The remaining 30% of the fruit was fermented and matured in French oak (10% new) to give a luscious mouthfeel.